ParhamP/Natural_Logic_Interpreter/README.md

 </p>

 ## Description
-NLI automatically interprets and validates nested natural logical arguments (logical arguments expressed in natural language) based on rules of inference and propositional logic.
+Natural Logic Interpreter automatically interprets and validates nested natural logical arguments (logical arguments expressed in natural language) based on rules of inference and propositional logic.
 The program uses "divide and conquer" algorithms implemented by recursive functions to go through nested logical arguments and to be able to define